-Antique brass continues to be one of the most popular finishes of stair rods available, regardless of fashion, home décor trends or the passing of time.
-Mellow in tone compared to the brighter, polished brass options, antique brass looks the part in both period and contemporary styled homes on both plain and patterned stair runners and can be matched to other decorative items such as light fittings and door handles.
-If you are looking for antique brass stair rods, first find the design style you prefer and then select the relevant finish in the shopping basket.
+Antique brass continues to be one of the most popular finishes of stair rods available, regardless of home decorating trends or the passing of time.
+Mellow in tone compared to the brighter, polished brass options, antique brass looks the part in both period and contemporary styled homes.
+They also work well with plain or patterned stair runners.
+If you are looking for antique brass stair rods, first find the design style you prefer and then select the relevant finish in our shopping basket.

 Antique brass stair rods are available in the following collections of carpet rods:

 In fact, there are over 30 individual designs to cater for everyone’s taste.
 The Victorian Stair Clip is likewise sold in an antique brass finish, providing an alternative, period option.

 There is a choice of plain, spiral or reeded rod in the Vision, Country, Crystal and Eastern Promise range of stair rods.
 These are all sold in ten different finishes, including antique brass.
 Our other ranges are available in a plain style of rod only.